The Science of Edible Gardening Workshop Series

 About the facilitator

 I’m Duncan Cocking and I’ve been growing fruit and vegetables since I was four years old.
 I support others to grow food and reconnect with nature through my business Leaf, Root & Fruit.
 I’m passionate about reconnecting you to nature via gardening.
 I write about growing food and living sustainably.
-I’m a cool-temperate gardener and permaculture educator with 10 years of experience hosting workshops.
+I’m a cool-temperate gardener and permaculture educator with over 10 years of experience hosting workshops.

 Duncan Cocking Permaculture Educator Garden Workshops Kyneton